CNF Short Course: Technology & Characterization at the Nanoscale (CNF TCN)

 Travel & AccommodationsInformation on travel and accommodations can be found here: http://www.cnf.cornell.edu/cnf5_infotraveller.html.
 For additional information about the Ithaca area, visit: http://www.visitithaca.com/.

-Note: A block of rooms will be available for JUNE TCN when registration opens.
-Accommodation arrangements should be make in advance, Ithaca area hotels fill up quickly due to the University's Reunion Events.
+Note: A block of rooms is available for JUNE CNF TCN participants at the Best Western University Inn (607-272-6100).
+Accommodation arrangements should be made in advance, Ithaca area hotels fill up quickly due to the University's Reunion Events.

 Academic Rate (including students and faculty) and Government Rate: $425